NetApp/netapp-astra-toolkits/docs/toolkit/list/README.md

 ## Apps

-`list apps` displays applications known to Astra.
-The default command (without arguments) shows `managed` applications, but `unmanaged` applications can also be shown with optional arguments.
-Additionally, apps may be filtered by a cluster name.
+`list apps` displays applications that have been defined in Astra.
+Apps may also be filtered by a cluster name (exact match), cluster ID (exact match), app name filter (partial match), or namespace name (exact match).

 Command usage: